Friday, June 12, 2026

 The air was filled with a “cool” symphony as music echoed from three different stages positioned at the eastern, middle, and western ends of Main Street.
 The lineup offered something for every ear, ranging from intimate five-piece ensembles to a roaring, full-size brass band that had the crowd tapping their toes.

 Nature and craftsmanship were the stars of the show, with an eclectic array of vendors lining the streets.
-Attendees browsed through unique herbs, vibrant perennials, and handmade treasures including artisan
+Attendees browsed through unique herbs, vibrant perennials, and handmade treasures including artisan jewelry, custom cutting boards, and even specialty dog biscuits.

-Local leadership was also out in force.
-Mayor Mona Becker was spotted navigating the cheerful crowds with a plant in each hand, radiating excitement for the event’s success.
 The Mayor made a special stop at the Historical Society of Carroll County to participate in a sweet Maryland legacy: the Baltimore Lemon Stick.
 The traditional treat—a fresh lemon served with a peppermint stick straw—was a major draw for the local leader.

 “This was one of the main reasons I came to Main Street today—to get my Baltimore lemon stick,” Mayor Becker exclaimed, noting how wonderful the festival felt this year.